 Tarleton Agribusiness Club

 The Tarleton Agribusiness Club is an organization dedicated to preparing students for the agribusiness career field, but we welcome all majors.
 Our meetings regularly feature guest speakers who work in the related industries and student presentations about their internships.
 Two club members who graduated in the spring of 2014 started the Class of 2014 Agribusiness Scholarship.
 To be eligible for the scholarship the student needs to be a member of the Tarleton Agribusiness Club, have a 2.5 GPA or above and can be a undergrad or graduate.
 For questions on how to apply for the scholarship please contact firstname.lastname@example.org

 Advisor: Dr. Mark Yu

-The Agricultural and Consumer Sciences department aims to provide students from all options the opportunity to study abroad in a developing country.
-Students are encouraged to participate at least once before their graduation in order to acquire a global perspective on agricultural and human issues.
+The Agricultural and Consumer Sciences department aims to provide our students with a wide variety of opportunities to study abroad.
+Students are encouraged to participate in at least one study abroad experience prior to graduation in order to acquire a global perspective.